100thCoin/AccuracyCoin/README.md

   2: Sprite Zero hits shouldn't occur if sprite zero isn't overlapping a solid pixel.
   3: The background shift registers should not be clocked during H-Blank or F-Blank.
 After re-enabling rendering, a sprite zero hit should be able to occur entirely on stale background shift register data.
   4: The sprite shifters should treat all sprites X positions as 0 if rendering was disabled on dot 339.

-### Rendering Flag Behavior
-  1: Background shift registers should not be initialized or clocked when rendering is entirely disabled.
-  2: Background shift registers should be initialized and clocked when only rendering sprites.
-  3: Sprite Evaluation should still occur when only rendering the background.

 ### Sprites On Scanline 0
   1: Sprites at Y=0 should actually be drawn at Y=1.